joshbrew/tinybuild/tinybuild/docs/tinybuild.md

 `tinybuild`

-Or first create a tinybuild.config.js like so:
+Or first create a tinybuild.config.js in your project directory like so:
 ```js
 //import {defaultBundler, defaultServer, packager} from 'tinybuild'